ArchwayTrust/Education-G4S-APISync/G4SApiSync/README.md

 We let G4SApiSync run on a schedule using Task Scheduler on the server hosting the database.

 ## Historic Data
 You can change the current accademic year field in sec.AcademySecurity to get data from previous years.
-It is all tagged in the database so doesn't overright.
+It is all tagged in the database so doesn't over write.